ysykimura/ACA_2023/titleabstract.md

 talk is based on joint work with Tsukasa Ishibashi.

 ## Junya Yagi (Tsinghua)
+### Cluster transformations, the tetrahedron equation and three-dimensional gauge theories
+Solutions of Zamolodchikov's tetrahedron equation define integrable 3D lattice models in statistical mechanics, just as solutions of the Yang-Baxter equation define integrable 2D lattice models.
+I will explain how we can construct solutions of the tetrahedron equation using certain quantum cluster transformations.
+This is based on my joint work with Xiao-yue Sun.

 ## Michihisa Wakui (Kansai)
 ### Examples of quiver mutation loops and partition q-series related to affine quivers of type A